 'Breeders Choice' puppies may become available in a litter, when the rest of the puppies are all allocated to waiting families.

-We always hold the first 2 spots of each litter, so if those puppies are not being kept back by us they may be offered to suitable families on our breeders choice list for £5,000 (plus VAT).
+We always hold the first 2 spots of each litter, so if those 'Pick of the litter' puppies are not being kept back by us they are offered to suitable families on our breeders choice list for £5,000 (plus VAT).

 Please fill in an application form if this is something you are interested in.

 Deposits for our breeders choice puppies are £700

 2- Julie Clements - Crate training and Imprinting 8 weeks (spring 2020)

 3- Lauren Scott-Harris (Autumn 2020)

 4- Peta O'connor (Autumn/Winter 2020) Crate training and Imprinting 8 weeks